 Eilat is an easy access point to Petra, the gorgeous archeological site in Jordan, and you can easily go there on a day trip or even for a couple of days.
 Several tours depart from town but keep in mind that if you only go for a day, your border crossing fee will be more expensive.

 Be a responsible traveler

 A lot of people who visit Eilat go diving with dolphins or ride camels.
-I encourage you not to, or to at least do some careful considerations before you do.
+Please do some good research before you sign up for these activities.

 When it comes to the dolphins in Eilat, they are free to roam in the sea, which may give you the impression that the activity is 100% ethical.
 However, they are often attracted with food so that tourists can admire them, and this has an adverse impact on their migration cycles and their reproduction.
 The beach from where they can be seen is pretty, and there is a large cat colony there – so you may still want to go.
 But don’t swim with them!

 The camel ride is trickier one, and I admit I fell for it.
 To be honest, I am still not sure whether camel rides should be included in the list of activities to avoid.
 On the one hand, camels have been used as working animals for centuries.
 But on the other hand, they do have to go through a training in order to carry weight.

 There is no actual evidence that riding camels equate to cruelty – but organizations such as PETA encourage tourists not to get involved in any activity that sees the use of animals, and this include camel rides.
 Other organizations don’t go so far to suggest not riding camels.

 If riding a camel is one of the things to do in Eilat that you really do not want to skip, make sure to do so with a company that treats the animals well, that gives them plenty of food and care about their welfare, that allows them to move around freely and exhibit natural behavior and that makes sure they don’t live in fear and distress.

 Make sure to read my post The Complete Guide To Becoming A More Responsible Traveler.